Affordable Authentic Ansel Adams Prints

 The 8×10 prints would be made from the original negatives by an assistant under Ansel’s precise direction and be printed in sufficiently large batches to make them affordable.

-This collection, entitled the Yosemite Special Edition Photographs, proved immensely popular and over the years, Ansel added more images to the set until the total was capped at 30 at the time of his passing in 1984.
+This collection of famous black and white photographs of yosemite, entitled the Ansel Adams Yosemite Special Edition Photographs, proved immensely popular and over the years, Ansel added more images to the set until the total was capped at 30 at the time of his passing in 1984.

 Today, Best’s Studio is known as the Ansel Adams Gallery, and continues as a family-run business.
 Ansel’s Special Edition Photographs of Yosemite are a mainstay of the Gallery’s offerings and heritage.
 Each print is still made by hand directly from Ansel’s original negatives, using his approach and methodology to ensure strict adherence to his standards and aesthetic.